Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 @section build_cmake_intro General

-This article describes the **CMake**-based build process which is now suggested as a standard way to produce the binaries of Open CASCADE Technology from sources. *OCCT requires CMake version 2.8.12 or later*.
+This article describes the **CMake**-based build process, which is now suggested as a standard way to produce the binaries of Open CASCADE Technology from sources. *OCCT requires CMake version 2.8.12 or later*.

-@note Comparing to the previous (6.x) releases of Open CASCADE Technology, OCCT 7.0 comes with a complete set of CMake scripts and projects, so that there is no need to use WOK anymore.
-Moreover, CMake gives you a powerful configuration tool which allows to control many aspects of OCCT deployment.
-At the same time this tool is quite intuitive which is a significant advantage over the legacy WOK utilities.
+@note Compared to the previous (6.x) releases of Open CASCADE Technology, OCCT 7.x has a complete set of CMake scripts and projects, so that there is no need to use WOK anymore.
+Moreover, CMake gives you a powerful configuration tool, which allows to control many aspects of OCCT deployment.
+At the same time this tool is quite intuitive, which is a significant advantage over the legacy WOK utilities.

-Here we describe the build procedure on example of Windows platform with Visual Studio 2010.
+Here we describe the build procedure on the example of Windows platform with Visual Studio 2010.
 However, CMake is cross-platform and can be used to build OCCT on Linux and OS X in essentially the same way.

-@note Before you start, make sure to have installed all the 3-rd party products that you are going to use with OCCT; see @ref occt_dev_guides__building.
+@note Before you start, make sure to have installed all 3-rd party products that you are going to use with OCCT; see @ref occt_dev_guides__building.

 @section build_cmake_start Start CMake

 CMake is a tool that generates the actual project files for the selected target build system (e.g. Unix makefiles) or IDE (e.g. Visual Studio 2010).

-For unexpericnced users we recommend to start with *cmake-gui* -- cross-platform GUI tool provided by CMake on Windows, Mac and Linux.
+For unexperienced users we recommend to start with *cmake-gui* -- a cross-platform GUI tool provided by CMake on Windows, Mac and Linux.
-A command-line alternative, *ccmake* also can be used.
+A command-line alternative, *ccmake*  can also be used.

-CMake deals with three directories: source, build or binary and install.
+CMake deals with three directories: source, build or binary and installation.

-* The source directory is where the sources of OCCT are located in your filesystem
+* The source directory is where the sources of OCCT are located in your file system;
-* The build or binary directory is where all the files created during CMake configuration and generation process will be located.
+* The build or binary directory is where all files created during CMake configuration and generation process will be located.
 The mentioned process will be described below.
 * The installation directory is where binaries will be installed after building the *INSTALL* project that is created by CMake generation process, along with header files and resources required for OCCT use in applications.

 The good practice is not to use the source directory as a build one.